-Three trends have already started shaping utilities’ decarbonisation opportunities.
+Three trends have already started shaping utilities’ decarbonization opportunities.

 Second, a solar and wind sweep is rapidly increasing the share of variable renewable resources on the grid.
 Looking back, renewables’ share of US generating capacity has already risen from 12.8% to 23.1% over the past decade.
 And looking forward, wind and solar are on course to account for more than three quarters of planned US electric generating capacity additions this year.8

-Third, infrastructural innovation is helping to enhance the electric and petrol system’s ability to support decarbonisation.
-Specifically, additional flexibility will be needed to integrate the growth in intermittent resources, distributed energy resources (DER) and new fuels.
+Third, infrastructural innovation is helping to enhance the electric and gas system’s ability to support decarbonization.
+Specifically, additional flexibility will be needed to integrate the growth in intermittent resources, distributed energy resources (DER), and new fuels.

-Deloitte has developed a utility decarbonisation framework encompassing the aforementioned trends and three strategies that utility companies can pursue to fully decarbonise (figure 5).
+Deloitte has developed a utility decarbonization framework encompassing the aforementioned trends and three strategies that utility companies can pursue to fully decarbonize (figure 5).

-Fossil fuel fade: Renewal can first be characterised in the negative—it means retiring or converting nonrenewable plants and capturing or mitigating the emissions from any remaining or additional fossil-fuelled plants.
+Fossil fuel fade: Renewal can first be characterized in the negative—it means retiring or converting nonrenewable plants and capturing or mitigating the emissions from any remaining or additional fossil-fueled plants.